You can subscribe to e‑mail alerts from Spitfirelist.com HERE.

 A superb book about Unit 731–the Japanese biological warfare unit during World War II–had a chapter in the British edition that was omitted in the American edition.

-(Sadly, the books is out of print, although both the British and American editions are available through used-book services.
+(Sadly, the books are out of print, although both the British and American editions are available through used-book services.
 Mr. Emory heartily encourages listeners to obtain the book.
 Even the American edition–missing this key chapter–is worthwhile.
 Hopefully, a publisher will obtain the rights to the book and re-issue it.
 If so, we will enthusiastically promote the work.)

 The chapter in the UK edition chronicles the investigation into the allegations of American BW use during the Korean War, including circumstantial evidence that Unit 731 veterans and methodology may well have been used in the alleged campaign.